-Spring cleaning - that annual rite of deep housecleaning embraced by beatniks and good housekeepers everywhere - still has a place in today's time crunched, busy household.
+Spring cleaning - that annual rite of deep housecleaning embraced by neatniks and good housekeepers everywhere - still has a place in today's time crunched, busy household.

-But you and the kids don't have to spend an entire weekend with brooms and mops in hand to get your home fresh with springtime cheers.
+But you and the kids don't have to spend an entire weekend with brooms and mops in hand to get your home primed.
 These cleaning tips and tricks can help you get started spring cleaning with kids.

 About the Author

 Tara Aronson is a native Californian.
 Having grown up in San Diego, she studied journalism and Spanish to pursue a career in newspaper writing.
 Tara, whose three children - Chris, Lyndsay, and Payne - are the light of her life, now lives and writes in Los Angeles.
 She also regularly appears on television news programs throughout the U.S.